 Late payment penalties

-Risk of losing your car
+Risk of impacting your credit score and losing your car

 How much can I borrow?